Feeling Daring? Want Something Delicious and Dangerous? The Irish Car Bomb!

 Pour the stout into an official Guinness tulip-shaped pint glass at a 45-degree angle until you have enough to cover the shot glass.
 Let the beer settle while you wait for the creamy head to form on the top of the stout.

-Need a Guinness shot glass or pint glass?
-You can get 2 Guinness shot glasses here and the Guinness pint glasses here.
-Perfect for serving your Irish Car Bomb drinks on St Patrick’s Day.
+Do you need a Guinness shot glass or a pint glass?
+You can get two Guinness shot glasses here and Guinness pint glasses here.
+These are perfect for serving your Irish Car Bomb drinks on St Patrick’s Day.

 Remember to subscribe to my mailing list below and get Mix, Mingle & Marvel: 5 Essential Secrets to Crafting Cocktails That Wow!